CharlieHesuda/XAML-/Getting-Started.md

 ### The Colors

 In Material Design, two 'palettes' need to be defined: Primary and Accent.
-To make your life easier, the Toolkit includes all of [Google's swatches](https://www.google.com/design/spec/style/color.html#color-color-palette) and their recommended palettes built in and ready to be used!
+To make your life easier, the Toolkit includes all of [Google's swatches](https://www.google.com/design/spec/style/color.html#color-color-palette) and their recommended palettes built-in and ready to be used!
 They are contained in the MaterialDesignColors project, which is imported automatically as a dependency when you install the main NuGet package.

 In this section, we'll use the recommended palettes to define our application's colors, since they're the easiest way to do it and also the most common.
 If you'd like to learn more, see the [[Swatches and Recommended Colors]] page.